library-pals/read-action/README.md

       tags:
         description: Add tags to categorize the book.
 Separate each tag with a comma.
 Optional.
         type: string
-      # If you do not submit dateStarted or dateFinished, the book status will be set to "want to read"
+      # If you do not submit date-started or date-finished, the book status will be set to "want to read"
-      dateStarted:
+      date-started:
         description: Date you started the book (YYYY-MM-DD).
 Optional.
         type: string
-      dateFinished:
+      date-finished:
         description: Date you finished the book (YYYY-MM-DD).
 Optional.
         type: string